What Pavel Left

 PGU is the Pontifical Gregorian University in Rome — the institution that was the Collegio Romano, where Athanasius Kircher worked and where the Voynich manuscript was held for two centuries after Marci sent it in 1666.
 Kircher K. is presumably the Kircher collection within that archive.
 November 2022.

 I do not know what this piece is or whether it has any connection to the folio Pavel found two months later.
-I am publishing a photograph of it because it was in the notebook and the notebook is the reason I am writing this article.
+I am not publishing a photograph of it.
+I am not sure enough of what it is to put it into circulation.

 The synthesis